Easy DIY Cardboard Toddler Toys for Creative Play

-Sometimes the best toddler toys are the ones made from the contents of your recycling bin!
-3 of my toddler’s favorite play activities involve toys we made out of cardboard boxes;
+Sometimes the most fun toys are the ones made from the contents of a recycling bin!
+Three of my toddler’s favorite play activities involve homemade toys made out of scrap cardboard;

-And aside from costing nothing, DIY toddler toys have a number of other important benefits!
-When it comes to early childhood development, both building homemade toys and playing with them helps toddlers develop the following;
+And aside from costing nothing, cardboard toys have many other important benefits!
+When it comes to early childhood development, both building homemade toys and figuring out versatile ways to play with them can help toddlers develop many important skills;

 - Sequencing skills (planning and step-by-step actions)